cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-2.rst

 Step 5.
 Run your code again on the new robot arm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Note that the "zero" position of these motors is whatever position it was at when the Teensy and motor were first both powered on.
+When running your code, always make sure to initialize in the vertical position with the correct reference to the PCB as in the above image.
 #.
 Upload and run your code for controlling the 3 motors simultaneously.

 .. raw:: html